Menu

 What will be the costs?

-We do not know the exact costs for the WSJ or the Interrail Tour.
+We do not know the exact costs for the WSJ or the Tour of Europe yet.
 Those going on the jamboree will receive £250 grant from the County.
-Those going on the Interrail Tour can apply to the County’s international fund.
-Other grants are also available within Scouting and external bodies, and full support will be provided.
+Those going on the Tour of Europe can apply to the County for a supporting grant.
+Other grants are also available within Scouting and other external bodies and support to access these will be provided.

 The WSJ’s cost consists of two parts.
-The first is the Scouts Hereford & Worcester preparation fee, which has been set at £600 (subject to any significant changes made by the UK Contingent, who are organising the travel, insurance and attendance).
-This is where our Jamboree unit covers the cost of training events, local kit (e.g. T-shirts/hoodies), group equipment, etc.
+The first is the Scouts Hereford & Worcester preparation fee, which has been set at £600 (subject to any significant changes made by the UK Contingent that is organising the travel, insurance and attendance).
+This is to cover the cost of training events, local kit (e.g. T-shirts/hoodies), group equipment, etc.

-The UK contingent will set the main Jamboree fee for UK Participants and confirm this cost to Counties.
-This will include the Jamboree site fee, travel, accommodation/food, most activities etc. We will not know this until after the Summer 2025 but is likely to be around £3,000 – £4,000.
+The UK contingent sets the main Jamboree fee for UK Participants and confirms this cost to Counties.
+This will include the Jamboree site fee, travel, accommodation, food, most activities, etc. We will not know this until after summer 2025. but is likely to be around £3,000 – £4,000.

 The fee for the interrail trip will be set by County.
-We suspect a minimum of £1750 to £2500, depending on markets, currencies and approaches.
+We estimate a minimum of £2500 – £2800, depending on markets, currencies and approaches.
 We will aim to make it as cost-effective as we can.

 How do I apply?